 Module 2 - Information Risk Management

-This course provides a strong risk management foundation by initially investigating what risk is and how it affects an organization.
+This Course provides a strong risk management foundation by initially investigating what risk is and how it affects an organisation.
 It then looks at managing risk through a detailed review of the four stages of the risk management lifecycle, before identifying risk analysis approaches and providing some helpful risk register examples.

-- What risk means, how it arises and the likelihood of it impacting an organization
+- What risk means, how it arises and the likelihood of it impacting an organisation

 - The effect big data, the Internet of Things and social media have on the risk landscape

-- Management techniques used by organizations to understand the risks they face
+- Management techniques used by organisations to understand the risks they face

 - Risk treatment and risk reduction methods

 - The risk management lifecycle, illustrating how risks are identified, analysed, treated and monitored